SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/SpaceCommands/README.md

 #Space Commands

-This sample demonstrate how to execute the space commands.
+This sample demonstrates how to execute the space commands.
 The SetDistribute commands enable to place the selected objects on the page at equal intervals from each other.
 The selected objects are equally spaced within the selection boundary.
-It have eight distribute options such as RightToLeft, Left, Right, Center, BottomToTop, Top, Bottom and Middle.
+It has eight distribute options such as RightToLeft, Left, Right, Center, BottomToTop, Top, Bottom, and Middle.

 ## Prerequisites